lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

   In most cases, this simply consists of waiting for the Script to finish executing before adding sending more targets for observations.

-  Nervertheless, the SchedulerCSC tries to do more than simply wait.
+  Nevertheless, the SchedulerCSC tries to do more than simply wait.
   If the Script has information about telescope position and duration, the Scheduler CSC will take that information into account when determining the observatory state for future observations.
   For more information see the :ref:`Developer_Guide_Operation_Modes`.